scepman/scepman-docs/docs/scepman-deployment/deployment-guides/enterprise-guide-1.md

 This is a **mandatory** step.
 {% endhint %}

-To properly link all components of SCEPman 2.X Beta, several permissions need to be assigned.
+To properly link all components of SCEPman 2.X, several permissions need to be assigned.
 Please follow these steps to establish the relevant connections:

 {% content-ref url="../../scepman-configuration/post-installation-config.md" %}
 [post-installation-config.md](../../scepman-configuration/post-installation-config.md)